Converg3nce/matic-docs/docs/develop/getting-started.md

     - [Using Truffle](/docs/develop/truffle)

 - [Connecting to Matic with RPC](https://docs.matic.network/docs/develop/metamask/testnet) - adding Matic network on Metamask.
-    - Same RPC can be used with web3js (click toggle arrow to view example code)
+    - Same RPC can be used with web3js

         ```jsx
         // Javascript